jhn-nt/docksing/README.md

 Docksing was tested on a Windows Linux Subsytem, milage may very on other settings.

 ### Known Issues
+#### Large Image Size
 Depending on the image size and the performance of the machine hosting the local docker daemon,for larger images (>5GB) you may receive a timeout     error:
 ```python
 requests.exceptions.ReadTimeout: UnixHTTPConnectionPool(host='localhost', port=None): Read timed out. (read timeout=60)
 ```